Kiran7007/Interview-Preparation/docs/android.md

 ## Scenario: Memory leak causing gradual slowdown
 You are working on a large social media app.
 Users report the app becomes slow after 15-20 minutes and eventually is OOM-killed.
 Monitoring shows memory grows continuously.
 How would you investigate and fix end-to-end?

+> Treat this as a progressive memory leak, not an immediate crash.

 ### Confirm leak vs expected growth
 - Memory grows linearly without release → leak